shashankpritam/shashankpritam.github.io/content/blog/simplicity/index.md

 ## Simplicity is the Backbone of Robustness

-This was all made possible because the SIR model focuses on abstracting the complex real world into a simple model.
+The above modeling made possible because the SIR model focuses on abstracting the complex real world into a simple model.
 Rather than trying to incorporate every detail initially, it starts simple, and complexity can be added later.
 This demonstrates why beginning with simplicity is so valuable in biological modeling.
 It enables clear understanding, mathematical tractability, computational simulation, and practical applications.
 Starting simple and flexible provides a strong foundation before adding complexity where needed.

 Similarly, we can look at a simple biological model of HIV infection progression shown below.